Networking overview for Azure Database for PostgreSQL - Flexible Server

 Your flexible server must be in a subnet that's delegated.
 That is, only Azure Database for PostgreSQL - Flexible Server instances can use that subnet.
 No other Azure resource types can be in the delegated subnet.
 You delegate a subnet by assigning its delegation property as

 Microsoft.DBforPostgreSQL/flexibleServers.
-The smallest CIDR range you can specify for a subnet is /28, which provides fourteen IP addresses, however the first and last address in any network or subnet can't be assigned to any individual host.
+The smallest CIDR range you can specify for the subnet is /28, which provides sixteen IP addresses, however the first and last address in any network or subnet can't be assigned to any individual host.
 Azure reserves five IPs to be utilized internally by Azure networking, which include two IPs that cannot be assigned to host, mentioned above.
 This leaves you eleven available IP addresses for /28 CIDR range, whereas a single Flexible Server with High Availability features utilizes 4 addresses.

 GatewaySubnetare reserved within Azure.
 Don't use any of these as your subnet name.